The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 Referring to his financial disclosure form 278 that was filed with the U.S. Office of Government Ethics, Ross said, "Where there is evil is the misstatement that I did not disclose those holdings in my original form."

 Another high-profile figure named in the papers is Queen Elizabeth, who reportedly had around 10 million pounds (some $13 million) of her money offshore, the BBC says.
-The queen's investments included a previously undisclosed stake in a Cayman fund in control of a rent-to-own company called BrightHouse, which as The Guardian reports, has been criticized "for exploiting thousands of poor families and vulnerable people."
+The queen's investments included a previously undisclosed stake in a Cayman fund in control of a rent-to-own company called BrightHouse, which as the Guardian reports, has been criticized "for exploiting thousands of poor families and vulnerable people."

 The Guardian notes that Elizabeth's estate, the Duchy of Lancaster, says it was unaware of the holding prior to being contacted by news agencies.
 The ICIJ notes, "the queen voluntarily pays tax on income received."